flathub/com.pokemmo.PokeMMO/README.md

 Wayland and X11 are supported for Flatpak as-of Unix Launcher v3.0b.

-Due to limitations with flatpak's support of display servers, you can not forcibly mix display server settings:
+Due to limitations with flatpak's support of display servers, you can not mix display server settings:
-✅ Wayland on Wayland-enabled desktop environment
+- ✅ Wayland on Wayland-enabled desktop environment
-✅ X11 on X11-only desktop environment
+- ✅ X11 on X11-only desktop environment
-❌ X11 on Wayland-enabled desktop environment— Only achievable if you modify permissions.
+- ❌ X11 on Wayland-enabled desktop environment— Only achievable if you modify permissions.
 This will fail to start with a "No available display compositors" error

+If you need Xwayland, we recommend using the Portable Installation from https://pokemmo.com/

 # Steam Deck support